Learning Cross-domain Semantic-Visual Relationships for Transductive Zero-Shot Learning: Introduction

-In general, domain adversarial training is the most commonly used approach towards reducing the domain discrepancy in unsupervised domain adaptation~\cite{ganin2014unsupervised,tzeng2017adversarial}.
-However, for the redrawn domain adaptation problem to be tackled in this work, the class distribution is extremely imbalanced, \emph{i.e.} the number of the similar pairs is significantly smaller than that of the dissimilar ones.
-As a result, distribution alignment would be dominated by the large class in each mini-batch.
-Hence, domain adversarial training cannot be the best choice for our task.
-In this work, we propose to use a mild but effective component dubbed Domain-Specific Batch Normalization (DSBN) to align the distribution of semantic-visual pairs.
+To this end, a crucial point lies in how to conduct distribution alignment for the representations of semantic-visual fusions across the source and target domains.
+In general, we can use MMD \cite{long2015learning} or domain adversarial training \cite{tzeng2017adversarial} to align their distributions within each mini-batch.
+However, for the redrawn domain adaptation problem to be tackled in this work, the class distribution is extremely imbalanced, {i.e.}, the number of the similar semantic-visual pairs is significantly smaller than that of the dissimilar ones.
+For example, if the prediction task involves $K$ categories, the number of the negative samples will be $K-1$ times as large as that of the positive samples.
+Hence, there can be very few positive samples in each mini-batch.
+As a result, distribution alignment will be dominated by the large category if it is conducted over mini-batches.
+In this work, we propose to use a mild but effective component dubbed Domain-Specific Batch Normalization (DSBN) to align the distribution of semantic-visual fusions.
 Specifically, we incorporate two Batch Normalization (BN) units at each layer.
-This design enables the metric network to separately normalize the mini-batches from different domains with \emph{zero} mean and \emph{one} variance.
-Hence, the semantic-visual pairs from the source and target domains can have similar distribution at each layer of the metric network.
-Although the number of similar pairs is very small in each mini-batch, the moving average mechanism of batch normalization enables to retain their effect in feature alignment.
+This design enables the neural network to separately normalize the mini-batches from different domains with {zero} mean and {one} variance.
+Hence, the semantic-visual fusions from the source and target domains can have similar distribution at each layer of the neural network.
+Although the number of similar semantic-visual fusions is very small in each mini-batch, the moving average mechanism of batch normalization enables to retain their effect in feature alignment.
 Our approach is similar to Adaptive Batch Normalization (ABN) proposed from \cite{li2018adaptive}.
 However, ABN only maintains the normalization statistics of source data at training and requires a separate process to modulate the normalization statistics for the target domain.
-Note that the target data cannot be used for training the network in ABN since they will cause bias in calculating the statistics of the source domain.
+Note that the target data cannot be used for training the network in the ABN approach since they will cause bias in calculating the statistics of the source domain.
 In contrast, our design allows us to train the network by the target data through incorporating extra practical regularization terms over the target samples.